smartcraftio/smartcraft-starter/README.md

 - [`scapi/scioTypes.ts`](https://github.com/smartcraftio/smartcraft-starter/blob/master/scapi/scioTypes.ts): contains all the typescript types used in events as well as the source to `this.API` (do not make changes to this, it will not get uploaded)
 - [`scapi/ContractBase.ts`](https://github.com/smartcraftio/smartcraft-starter/blob/master/scapi/ContractBase.ts): the abstract class that your contract is based off (do not make changes to this, it will not get uploaded)

+## Updating your forked repository (via Git rebase)
+1. Save and commit all your changes locally.
+2. Run the update script using the command `./rebaseUpdates.sh`
+3. Fix any git merge conflicts that exist.
+To do this, use the git tools on the sidebar.
+4. Use `git add` on all the files that you fixed merge conflicts on (if any)
+5. If you are in the interactive rebase state, use `git rebase --continue` to continue, or `git rebase --abort` to undo the whole rebase process.

 ## Closed source components
 Currently, it is only possible to test in production because the SCVirtualMachine is not included in this repository.
 However, as it matures, it